agrbhuvnesh/AzSHCI-Automation/install-ama-arc-extension/arm-template and bicep/README.md

 Fill up the values in ama-parameters.json:

-1. cluster-names: array of the clusters to install AMA on
+1. cluster-names: array of the clusters to install AMA on clusters.
+2. location: location where to create the DCR rule.
+3. Workspace-id, workspace-name: details of the workspace created above